 “Laptops for Homeless is a wonderful initiative, providing not just a hand out, but a hand up, to enable individuals to support themselves by conducting valuable, in demand work in the technology field,” said Linux Foundation General Manager, Training & Certification, Clyde Seepersad.
 “The Linux Foundation is proud to offer a range of free training courses to help individuals all over the world gain highly useful, marketable skills they can use to build and improve their livelihoods.”

 So how can you get involved ?
-If you run a business or any other organisation, you can instruct your IT department to contact SocialBox.biz regarding your disused but still working laptops via SocialBox.biz platform.
+If you run a business or any other organisation, you can instruct your IT department to contact SocialBox.biz regarding your no longer needed but still useful laptops and other items via SocialBox.biz platform.
 SocialBox.Biz, a digital inclusion and laptop donation platform, will redistribute the items through qualifying charity partners.

 How it works exactly ?